 A member of the Sponsor agreed to enter into a contingent forward purchase contract with the Company, pursuant to which such member would purchase, in a private placement to occur concurrently with the consummation of a Business Combination, 5,000,000 Units (the "Forward Units") for gross proceeds of \$50,000,000 on substantially the same terms as the sale of Units in Public Offering.
 The funds from the sale of Forward Units will be used as part of the consideration to the sellers in a Business Combination; any excess funds from this private placement will be used for the working capital needs of the post-transaction company.
 This agreement is independent of the percentage of shareholders electing to redeem their Public Shares and may provide the Company with a minimum funding level for a Business Combination.
 The contingent forward purchase contract is subject to conditions, including that the member consents to the Company's Business Combination.
-The member granting its consent to the Business Combination is entirely within such member's sole discretion.
-Accordingly, if it does not consent to the Business Combination, it will not be obligated to purchase the Forward Units.
-Provided that such member consents to the Company's Business Combination, the Company has also agreed to provide such member with a right of first refusal to provide up to 51% of any necessary debt financing in connection with the Company's Business Combination and to act as lead agent and arranger in connection thereto.
-As described in Note 2, the member of the Sponsor consented to the Business Combination, but waived its right to exercise the contingent forward purchase contract.
+The member granting its consent to the Business Combination is entirely within such member consents to the Company's Business Combination, the Company has also agreed to purchase the Forward Units.
+Provided that such member consents to the Company's Business Combination, the Company has also agreed to provide such member with a right of first refusal to provide up to 51% of any necessary debt financing in connection with the Company's Business Combination, but waived its right to exercise the contingent forward purchase contract.